saberbrasher/saberbrasher.github.io/_projects/1_project.md

 category: Hydroclimate
 ---

-Every project has a beautiful feature showcase page.
+<big> Every project has a beautiful feature showcase page.
 It's easy to include images in a flexible 3-column grid format.
-Make your photos 1/3, 2/3, or full width.
+Make your photos 1/3, 2/3, or full width. </big>

 To give your project a background in the portfolio page, just add the img tag to the front matter like so: